TROG111/Recipes/README.md

 # Latest Version

-The latest support version is 1_4_0
+The latest support version is 1_5_0

 # Installation:
-(it is very important that you link all databanks in the correct order for each PB, therefor I suggest arranging the databanks in the following order: a group of 8 databanks - the database, a single databank - the menu databank, another single databank - the comms databank, a final databank - the stores databank: if you dont have a stores databank in your factory simply use an another empty database).
+(it is very important that you link all databanks in the correct order for each PB, therefor I suggest arranging the databanks in the following order: a group of 8 databanks - the database, a single databank - the menu databank, another single databank - the comms databank.

 You will also need to make sure that you have the dkjson.lua libary script in your DU lua library.